CRRC: Overseas expansion

 In March 2016, CRRC Qingdao Sifang was awarded a contract to build 400 7000-series cars for the Chicago Transit Authority (CTA), with an option for another 446 cars.
 The cost of the contract was US$632 million up to US$1.3 billion with options; as a consequence CRRC began development of a US$40 million assembly factory in Chicago, designed by Itasca, Illinois-based Cornerstone Architects Ltd.

-In March 2017, the subsidiary CRRC MA (based in Quincy, Massachusetts) was awarded a contract by SEPTA to construct 45 bi-level rail cars with the option for 10 additional cars for delivery in October 2019.
+In March 2017, the subsidiary CRRC Massachusetts (based in Quincy, Massachusetts) was awarded a contract by SEPTA to construct 45 bi-level rail cars with the option for 10 additional cars for delivery in October 2019.
 The SEPTA order was to be built at the Springfield plant and car shell manufactured from the Tangshan plant.
 CRRC was selected over Hyundai Rotem and Bombardier, which also bid on the bi-level contract and had each produced equipment for SEPTA in the past.

 Later in March 2017, CRRC was awarded a contract to build 64 HR4000 cars for the Los Angeles County Metropolitan Transportation Authority (LACMTA) that will replace existing vehicles on the agency's Red and Purple lines, with an option for another 218 cars.
 The LACMTA order will result in a 41218 sqft assembly plant (installing propulsion, HVAC and other general assembly) being built in LA.

+In 2019, the locomotive manufacturing business of Vossloh was purchased.

 Delivery of the MBTA Red and Orange Line cars was severely delayed, and problems with electrical shorts, loose brake bolts, and derailments led to several removals of the new trains from service.
 The company blamed supply chain issues caused by the COVID-19 pandemic, but an MBTA official told CRRC MA management it "has completely abandoned its core responsibilities and commitment to lead, monitor and support quality management", and cited 16 specific failure areas.
 Workers at the site reported problems with quality tracking, trains being advanced through the assembly process despite missing parts, assembly occurring in the wrong order, and being left with nothing to do for months at a time because a disorderly invoice system failed to reliably pay suppliers for parts.

 In 2023, CRRC received the equivalent of US$214 million in state subsidies.
 In April 2024, SEPTA terminated their order of bi-level rail cars, citing delays and poor build quality.
-They have stated “The authority is assessing its options for recouping funds that have been spent on the project” after spending $50 million on the project.
-CRRC expressed their disappointment at the cancellation, stating “[they] remain committed to completing the project.”
+They have stated "The authority is assessing its options for recouping funds that have been spent on the project" after spending $50 million on the project.
+CRRC expressed their disappointment at the cancellation, stating "[they] remain committed to completing the project."

+In 2025 until March 2026, it took over the Hyundai-Rotem factory in Araraquara, far away from S. Paulo center and Train tracks for R$50 million.